 Tips for Reducing Cognitive Load in the Classroom

 Richard Meyer wrote a paper in 2020 that listed some tips for how to reduce cognitive load in the classroom.
 Here’s a brief overview of things to keep in mind when planning a lesson.
+Apply your knowledge of cognitive load theory in the classroom.

 KISS!
 Keep it simple, stupid.
 Remember to reduce the amount of information only to what is necessary.
 Focus on giving simple instructions and only the ones that really matter.